Statistical Analysis of Stolen Base Decline - Changes in Baserunning Tactics

 Long-Term Stolen Base Trends - Numbers Showing a Declining Trend

 Stolen bases in NPB have been on a long-term decline since peaking in the 1970s and 1980s.
 The 106 stolen bases recorded by Yutaka Fukumoto of Hankyu in 1972 remains an unbroken record more than half a century later.
 While it was not uncommon for leagues to exceed 1,000 total stolen bases per year in the 1980s, this figure has dropped to less than half by the 2020s.
-The number of stolen bases needed to win the stolen base title has also decreased significantly, from over 50 in the past to around 30 in recent years.
+The number of stolen bases needed to win the stolen base title has also decreased significantly, from over 50 in the past to around 30 in the 2020s.
 This decline is not unique to NPB, with similar trends confirmed in MLB, though NPB's rate of decline is more pronounced.
 The data indicates that the value of stolen bases as a tactic is being reevaluated alongside baseball's evolution.

 Evolution of Pitchers and Catchers - Improved Stolen Base Prevention